Gloomsbury: Cast

-Each episode covers the various personal shenanigans and literary endeavours of the group, influenced by contemporary mores and events.
+Each episode covered the various personal shenanigans and literary endeavours of the group, influenced by contemporary mores and events.

 Theme music

-The theme for all episodes is "You're Driving Me Crazy", written in 1930, which could be considered rather late in the history of the Bloomsbury Group, and performed by The Temperance Seven.
+The theme for all episodes was "You're Driving Me Crazy", written in 1930, which could be considered rather late in the history of the Bloomsbury Group, and performed by The Temperance Seven.

 Production

-The series is written by Sue Limb and produced by Little Brother Productions for the BBC.
+The series was written by Sue Limb and produced by Little Brother Productions for the BBC.